yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 # Summary

 This proposal introduces Custom Resource Definitions (CRDs), for the purpose of standardizing object storage representations in Kubernetes.
 Goals and non-goals set the scope for the proposal by defining higher level objectives.
 The vocabulary section defines terminology.
 User stories illustrate how these APIs may fulfill cluster user requirements.
-Relationships between the APIs are provied to illustrate the interconnnections between object storage APIs, users' workloads, and object store service instances.
+Relationships between the APIs are provided to illustrate the interconnections between object storage APIs, users' workloads, and object store service instances.
 Lastly, the documents states the proposed API specs for the Bucket, BucketContent, and BucketClass objects.

 ## Motivation